 I often abstain from buying new books simply because of the cost. $20.00 + per book is just too much for me to spend on an item that I will most likely only read only once or twice.
 (Maybe more.)
 So, these are the books that I’d most likely borrow from the library.
 I have no problem buying new books on sale, though, so if this particular title was from an author I already liked (and knew I’d continue to like), I might buy it if I could find a good sale somewhere.
 (E.g., Barnes & Noble often discounts new releases 30-40% the month they come out.)

-Add to this the fact that I also like supporting brick and mortar stores – places that might be independent businesses or trying to stay profitable (and relevant) in the advent of online booksellers and e-books.
-Most of the time, actually buying books depends on circumstance – am in in Target and there’s a sale on Cartwheel for a specific genre or author I like?
+Add to this the fact that I also like supporting brick and mortar stores—places that might be independent businesses or trying to stay profitable (and relevant) in the advent of online booksellers and e-books.
+Most of the time, actually buying books depends on circumstance—am I in Target and there’s a sale on Cartwheel for a specific genre or author I like?
 Do I have time to stop into Used Book Superstore and browse?
 Is there a library book sale going on?
 Does Barnes & Noble have something relevant in the clearance section?
 (Etc.)

 Have your own thoughts on book buying?
-Share them!
-Post them to your blog, link back to this post, and then comment letting me know!
+Let me know!